Willy Adames Preview, Player Props: Brewers vs. Cubs

-Willy Adames and his .409 on-base percentage over his past 10 games (111 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Chicago Cubs and Jameson Taillon on August 28 at 8:05 PM ET.
+The Milwaukee Brewers, including Willy Adames and his .610 slugging percentage over his past 10 games, battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.

+He had two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Cubs.

 Willy Adames Game Info & Props vs. the Cubs